Integrated Waste Management Facilities

 White-bellied Sea Eagle Monitoring

-An advanced ground treatment method, i.e. deep cement mixing (DCM) is proposed to reinforce the marine mud in situ to control settlements and movements of the reclamation to within acceptable limits and to ensure that the construction of the artificial island can be completed within a reasonable time frame.
+An advanced ground treatment method, i.e. deep cement mixing (DCM) is used to reinforce the marine mud in situ to control settlements and movements of the reclamation to within acceptable limits and to ensure that the construction of the artificial island can be completed within a reasonable time frame.

-To achieve better synergy in the future management and operation of the marine parks, and taking into account the sizable movement ranges and high mobility of Chinese White Dolphin and Finless Porpoise, it is proposed to combine the proposed compensatory marine park and the proposed Soko Islands Marine Park into a larger single marine park of approximately 2,067 hectares, namely the South Lantau Marine Park.
+To achieve better synergy in the future management and operation of the marine parks, and taking into account the sizable movement ranges and high mobility of Chinese White Dolphin and Finless Porpoise, it was proposed to combine the proposed compensatory marine park and the proposed Soko Islands Marine Park into a larger single marine park of approximately 2,067 hectares, namely the South Lantau Marine Park.
 The South Lantau Marine Park was designated on 30 June 2022.

 To evaluate the effectiveness of the artificial reefs deployment and fish restocking as fisheries enhancement measures, a series of monitoring works including fisheries resources monitoring by gill netting and hand lining, artificial reef structural monitoring by side-scan sonar and fish restocking monitoring by hand lining will be conducted.